jorgemarcoux/Rocket_Elevators_Controllers/README.md

 <h2>Residential Alogrithm</h2>
 The algorithm for the residential services provided by Rocket Elevators is found in the <i>Residential_Controller.algo</i> file.
 I also built it on <strong>Javascript</strong> and <strong>Python </strong>
-applying it to a residential building with 10 stories and 2 elevators.
+applying it to a 10 storey residential building with 2 elevators.
 <br/>
 <br>
 Please notice that several test scenarios are provided in each file, so you can see the algorithm in action.
 In order to run these tests, just uncomment the functions <strong>scenario1()</strong>,